 Exposure to thallium can cause nausea, high blood pressure, rapid heart rate, kidney and nerve damage.
 The victim has since graduated from the university, but still suffers from the longtime poisoning.
 Yang is incarcerated and waiting for a court hearing on attempted murder charges.

-Remember to check back next week for the next installment of our crime watch.We value your comments!
-Please weigh in on our comment section below.
+Remember to check back next week for the next installment of our crime watch.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com